borislavtotev/Team-SEAWORLD/README.md

 =============
 TO-DO LIST:

-1.add log in/ log out
+1. add log in/ log out
-2.user account & properties:
+2. user account & properties:
-    -username
-    -pass
+ * username
+ * pass
-3.user & comments:
+3. user & comments:
-    -user can write some info about him (short bio) -user can add comments/delete his comments if he wants 4.user & photos:
+ * user can write some info about him (short bio)
+ * user can add comments/delete his comments if he wants
+4. user & photos:
-    -user can add/remove his pictures
+ * user can add/remove his pictures
-    -user can change profile picture
+ * user can change profile picture
-5.main page:
+5. main page:
-    -Show the most highly ranked albums/photos in a special section 6.info about the webpage (in a new section)
+ * Show the most highly ranked albums/photos in a special section
+6. info about the webpage (in a new section)
-7.contact with admins page
+7. contact with admins page

 REQUIREMENTS: